Peter Merriman (geographer): Career

 Merriman’s early work was grounded in the cultural landscape traditions associated with David Matless and Stephen Daniels at the University of Nottingham, where he undertook his undergraduate and postgraduate studies.
 His PhD was a cultural geography and cultural history of the design, landscaping, construction and use of England's M1 motorway, which was revised as his first book Driving Spaces.
 The book approached the landscapes of roads as dynamic entities, mobilising theoretical ideas from the new mobilities paradigm and non-representational theory to understand how people inhabited the spaces of the motorway in the late 1950s and 1960s.
 As part of the book, Merriman provided an in-depth critical analysis of Marc Augé’s theoretical writings on non-place, and these ideas were followed up in a series of papers and his second book Mobility, Space and Culture in 2012.

 Merriman has made notable contributions to the multi-disciplinary field of mobilities, working with scholars such as Tim Cresswell, Peter Adey, David Bissell, John Urry, and Mimi Sheller.
-He co-edited Geographies of Mobilities with Tim Cresswell in 2011, The Routledge Handbook of Mobilities with Adey, Bissell and Sheller in 2014, and Mobility and the Humanities with Lynne Pearce in 2018.
+He co-edited Geographies of Mobilities with Tim Cresswell in 2011, The Routledge Handbook of Mobilities with Adey, Bissell and Sheller in 2014, Mobility and the Humanities with Lynne Pearce in 2018, and co-authored the trilingual open access book Connections: Arts and Humanities for Just Mobility Futures with Peter Adey, Jinhyoung Lee, Lynne Pearce, Vernoica Della Dora, Sasha Engelmann, Simone Gigliotti, Harriet Hawkins, Giada Peterle and Tania Rossetto.

 In 2022 Merriman’s book Space was published in Routledge's Key Ideas in Geography aeries.
 This advanced text provided a critical analysis of how space has been theorised in Western thought, from traditions of mathematics, physics and philosophy, through to contemporary thinking in the social sciences and humanities.
 It claimed to be "the first accessible text which provides a comprehensive examination of approaches that have crossed between such diverse fields as philosophy, physics, architecture, sociology, anthropology, and geography".

+He was awarded a Leverhulme Fellowship for 2025-26 to write a book on Wales and the 1951 Festival of Britain.